Skip to main content

 Drug interactions of pantoprazole vs. omeprazole

-Both pantoprazole and omeprazole can interact with the same drugs.
-They both can interact with antiretroviral medications such as rilpivirine, atazanavir, and saquinavir.
-Taking these medications together can alter the effectiveness of the antiretroviral drug and increase its toxicity.
+Both pantoprazole and omeprazole can interact with antiretroviral medications, such as rilpivirine, atazanavir, and saquinavir.
+Taking pantoprazole or omeprazole with an antiretroviral drug may decrease the effectiveness of the antiretroviral drug or increase the risk of toxic effects.

 Pantoprazole and omeprazole should not be taken at the same time as iron salts and other drugs that depend on stomach acid for absorption.
 Other medications that depend on stomach acid for absorption include chemotherapy drugs, such as erlotinib and dasatinib, and antifungals, such as ketoconazole and itraconazole.

-PPIs can also affect the results of certain lab tests.
+PPIs can affect the results of certain lab tests.
 PPIs are known to cause false positives for THC urine tests.

 Drug Drug Class Pantoprazole Omeprazole